 SEMN 101 FYS: Dissent: Sites of Protest and Resistance Dissent, in its different forms, has shaped history and continues to claim ground for theory and action, in increasingly urgent ways, in the digital age.
 New technologies of surveillance, discrimination, and oppression emerge and digitally enabled injustices and forms of violence and inequality, (re-) appear often continuing past legacies of colonialism and exploitation.
 At the same time, new sites and platforms for subversive voices and practices are created and imagined in response.
 In this course, we will map these forms and spaces of oppression, violence, and inequality, but also the emerging sites of protest, resistance, and disobedience.
 In doing so we will think about the condition - as both a mode of thinking and praxis- of being a dissident and its new dangers and possibilities in our globalized world.
 From the Arab Spring to the Black Lives Matter movement and from Standing Rock to refugee camps in Europe we will explore different sites and case studies to talk about, among other things, data, software and surveillance, hashtags and digital protest, new forms of activism, solidarity and mobilization, the "digital subaltern", feminist, anti-racist, anti-colonial technologies and indigenous media, or alternative, counter-cartographies of neighborhoods and cities.
-We will engage with theoretical texts but also experiment with digital tools as a means of exploring critical concepts but also their reallife complexities and implications.
+We will engage with theoretical texts but also experiment with digital tools as a means of exploring critical concepts but also their real-life complexities and implications.
 By the end of the class, we will reach a deeper understanding of different forms of dissent and disobedience and a good basis from which to think critically about digital spaces and cultures.
 No prior knowledge or experience with coding, software or digital tools is required.

 SEMN 102 FYS: From Playstation 4 to Plato The past does not exist.
 That is to say, in most cases, the past is not stable, and our ideas about it change.
 The goal of this class is to examine the modern media that attempt to define and transmit the ancient past and to put them in dialogue with sources from the ancient world itself.
 Think of any book, film, or video game about the past - does it transmit the authoritative version of what it depicts?
 Are you sure?
 Why did this particular version of the past come to be?
 How is the past made and by whom?
 Our objective is to investigate how the past is made and remade, particularly the history, culture, and mythology of ancient Greece.
 We will explore how the Greek world is currently being imagined across a wide variety of media (e.g. video games, film, music) and put these media into dialogue with the ancient sources that generated them.
+We will focus on concepts that ignited the imaginations of the ancient Greeks as well as those of modern artists, particularly mythology, epic poetry, and the life and times of the philosopher Socrates.
 We will discover that many of these ancient accounts are also in conflict with one another, and that modern accounts are no closer to "the truth" than their ancient ancestors.
+Examples of texts to be discussed include: Assassin's Creed: Odyssey, Homer's Iliad, Hades (by Supergiant Games), the musical Hadestown, and a modern role-playing game inspired by the Iliad.
 Please note that while video games will form a part of the syllabus, you will only be required to play short parts of them.
 They will be made available to you on one of the computers in the K College Library.